Eikansh/eikansh.github.io/_posts/2020-12-28-things-i-learnt-in-2020.md

 As Forrest Gump's mama said,
 >‘Life is like a box of chocolates.
 You never know what you’re gonna get.'

 But nobody knew the year 2020 would open a Pandora box for us.
 There were lockdowns which derailed economies.
 But to some lucky ones like me, it gave a lot of free time and I was too bored, so I tried everything.
-Here are the which I learned this year :
+Here are the things which I learned this year :
 1. **Cooking** : From only knowing to make tea to preparing lip-smacking paneer butter masala on Diwali, is a giant leap for me(maybe a small step for mankind).
 I was living in a rented flat in March.
 Lockdown forced me to learn cooking.
 With free time and youtube tutorials what cannot be learned.
 2. **Concept of once a week exercise** : I read Body by Science by Dr. Doug Macduff and John Little.
 It changed my view point regarding strength training.
 I found the exercise program described in the book beneficial and it fits with my priorities.
 3. **Kernel development** : I started learning about OS development from [MIT 6.828: Operating System Engineering](https://pdos.csail.mit.edu/6.828/2018/schedule.html).
 It is the most difficult thing I have ever done this year.
 It was fun and frustrating at the same time.
 Doing it alone without much lecture material made it more difficult.
 I could only complete it half but it exposed me to so much new material.
 Looking back I am still proud of all the [homework and lab work](https://github.com/Eikansh/jos) I did for the course.